 Location: Supermarkets, stores, restaurants, or bars.

 If you travel to Okinawa – a prefecture in the Ryukyu Islands, you should not miss an opportunity to try Awamori.
-This is indigenous alcohol made from distilled rice.
+This is indigenous alcohol made from distilled rice with a recipe that has remained unchanged for 500 years.
 There are various rice types, but the best ones to make Awamori are long-grain Indica rice and Thailand Indica rice.

 In Okinawa, this drink has another name is Shima-zake, which means “island Sake”.
 And though Awamori is also rice-based alcohol, do not mistake them with Shochu.
 To produce Shochu, people have to process them in 2 fermentation times, while this beverage only requires 1 time.